 Verse 30 finishes the argument from verse 19 and transitions to the last section of the discourse (vv.
 31-47).
-Jesus shifts to the first person “I” in the remainder section of chapter five.
+Jesus shifted to the first person “I” in the remainder section of chapter five.

 30 I can of Myself do nothing.

-Jesus can do nothing apart from the Father.
-He does not act on His own initiative.
+Jesus could do nothing apart from the Father.
+He did not act on His own initiative.
 He limited Himself to the Father’s will.

-When the Son stepped foot in a human body He set aside the voluntary use of His incommunicable attributes as God.
+When the Son stepped foot in a human body, He set aside the voluntary use of His incommunicable attributes as God.
 He limited His divine attributes so that He could function truly as a human being.
 The Son did the Father’s will as a genuine man.
 Jesus was unique in that He was truly human but also undiminished deity simultaneously.
-Jesus has no direction peculiar to Himself.
 We cannot judge the deity of Christ by His humanity.

 As I hear, I judge;

 Jesus’ judgment always rests on what He hears from the Father.
 He never deviates from the will of God.
 Judging here is not making legal decisions but making proper decisions about what to do and say.
 Jesus’ judgment is based on perfect knowledge of God’s will.